Unlocking the brain's timekeepers: Clock genes

 The study.

-Fruit flies are commonly used in studies on circadian rhythms because they share similar clock genes with mammals, such as the clock gene “cycle.”
-This gene, together with another called “clock,” forms a loop that controls the production and decay of specific proteins every 24 hours.
+Fruit flies are commonly used in studies on circadian rhythms because they share similar clock genes with mammals, such as a specific clock gene called cycle.
+This gene, together with another gene called clock, forms a loop that controls the production and decay of specific proteins every 24 hours.

 Bundling (also called fasciculation) is essential because it allows neuron pathways to form correctly, supporting healthy communication throughout the brain.